-Mercy College of Nursing and Health Sciences is faith-based, educating students to be competent and caring health care professionals engaged in the healing ministry of Christ through servant leadership.
+College of Health Professions is faith-based, educating students to be competent and caring health care professionals engaged in the healing ministry of Christ through servant leadership.

 We are believers in Christ, partnering together to educate current and future healthcare professionals to be competent and caring servant leaders.
-MCONHS provides quality faith-based education to our students, capable of serving diverse populations in a variety of healthcare settings.
-We embody Christlikeness in our daily interactions demonstrated by personal integrity, shared values and service to the community.
+The college provides quality faith-based education to our students, capable of serving diverse populations in a variety of healthcare settings.
+We embody Christ-likeness in our daily interactions demonstrated by personal integrity, shared values and service to the community.